Effect of Catalyst Operating History on Sulfate Emissions 760036

 This paper describes a chassis-dynamometer study of sulfate formation on a catalyst-equipped automobile under steady-speed and cyclic operating conditions, with particular attention to the effects of preconditioning on sulfate emission rates.

 The vehicle was a 1973 Ford Torino equipped with monolithic noble metal catalysts and secondary air injection to simulate a 1975 catalytic system.
 The fuel used was unleaded certification gasoline with a nominal 0.025 weight percent sulfur content.
-The experimental program consisted of (
+The experimental program consisted of (1) protracted steady-speed driving at five different road speeds up to 60 mi/hr and at idle, ordered in such a way as to show storage/release effects and stabilized sulfate and SO2 emission rates; and (2) a series of hot-start FTP-cycle tests initiated with a cold-start FTP test.

 Sampling for sulfate and SO2 measurement was from a dilution tube in which the vehicle exhaust gases were diluted 10:1 with filtered air.
 Total mass, size distribution, and light scattering properties of the exhaust particulates were also determined.